yummy-licorice/temple/README.md

   }.toTable
 )
 ```
-This will output "<h1>Hello John</h1>"  but if the `name` key in the table was an empty string or if it didn't exist at all, then the output instead would have been "<p>You have to insert a valid name.</p>"
+This will output "&lt;h1&gt;Hello John&lt;/h1&gt;"  but if the `name` key in the table was an empty string or if it didn't exist at all, then the output instead would have been "&lt;p&gt;You have to insert a valid name.&lt;/p&gt;"

 <!--
 TODO: Custom attributes